BalanaguYashwanth/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 ```

 **Dissecting templates**
 Templates hold HTML markup for the actual page content.
-It helps in reusability when you can have functions generating the HTML you want based on some context passed.
+It helps in re-usability when you can have functions generating the HTML you want based on some context passed.
 All functionality for the templates have to be provided by the controller invoking it by using data binding and event registration techniques.
 The only exception that I've allowed are the hrefs.

 The template for the hello section of the home page is...
 ```